openstack/nova/doc/source/admin/cpu-topologies.rst

   CPUs on the system and can execute workloads in parallel.
 However, as with NUMA, threads compete for shared resources.

+Non Uniform I/O Access (NUMA I/O)
+  In a NUMA system, I/O to a device mapped to a local memory region is more efficient than I/O to a remote device.
+A device connected to the same socket providing the CPU and memory offers lower latencies for I/O operations due to its physical proximity.
+This generally manifests itself in devices connected to the PCIe bus, such as NICs or vGPUs, but applies to any device support memory mapped I/O.

 In OpenStack, SMP CPUs are known as *cores*, NUMA cells or nodes are known as *sockets*, and SMT CPUs are known as *threads*.
 For example, a quad-socket, eight core system with Hyper-Threading would have four sockets, eight cores per